Phoenix metro

 Roofing in metro Phoenix is a tile-and-extreme-UV problem with a flat-roof and low-slope conversation layered on top of the metro's distinctive ranch and mid-century modern housing stock.
 The Sonoran Desert drives some of the highest sustained UV exposure of any U.S. residential market — per the National Weather Service Phoenix office climatology data, the metro sees more than 290 days of sunshine annually with extended summer attic temperatures that punish UV-sensitive materials.
 Add tile-roof prevalence on Spanish-revival and Mediterranean architecture across Scottsdale, Paradise Valley, and the broader East Valley, and roofing decisions here track underlayment lift-and-relay cycles more than tile-replacement cycles.

-If your roof is past 15 years old or has shown UV-driven granule loss, foam-coating cracking, or tile-underlayment failure, get matched with vetted Phoenix roofers — most network pros offer a free inspection and written report.
+If your roof is past 15 years old or has shown UV-driven granule loss, foam-coating cracking, or tile-underlayment failure, talk to Phoenix roofers in our network — most network pros offer a no-charge inspection and written report.

 What's different about roofing in Phoenix